In this tutorial, you’ll learn everything you need to know about Bollinger Bands.

 If the price moves above the same simple moving average, then the band will become the upper limit of the price target.

-We can assume that there is an upward trend if the lower price falls in the middle band, this warns us that the trend changes by a downward trend.
+We can assume an upward trend if the lower price falls in the middle band; this warns us that the trend changes by a downward trend.

 If the price rises higher in the middle band, this warns us that the trend changes to an ascending one.

 Bollinger Bands – Interpretation Tutorial